M1-info/FER_DeXpression/README.md

 We used the DeXpression CNN model from this [paper](https://arxiv.org/pdf/1509.05371v2.pdf).
 We trained the model on the MMI Facial Expression Database, which is a database of videos of people expressing emotions ([link to the paper](http://www.lrec-conf.org/proceedings/lrec2010/workshops/W24.pdf#page=73)).

-We also used un already trained implementation of the VGG16 model to compare the results with our model.
+We also used un already trained implementation of the VGGFace model to compare the results with our model.

+You can read the full report of the project [here](assets/Rapport_Projet_TI_FER_AULOY_DAHMOUNI_DINH_DUPONT_ISOARD_MADLENO_TOMASINO.pdf).

 ## Setup